nanchano/blog/src/posts/development_setup.md

 4. Declaring the `TERM` on `env` is needed for tmux compatibility.

 ## tmux
 [tmux](https://github.com/tmux/tmux) is a terminal multiplexer that allows you to create, access and control multiple terminals from a single screen.
 You can also dettach from the current session and attach yourself later.
-As each tab or split is it's own terminal process, new installations or settings (like env variables) from one may not be present in another, unless you call for them specifically (think `source .bashrc`).
+As each tab or split is its own terminal process, new installations or settings (like env variables) from one may not be present in another, unless you call for them specifically (think `source .bashrc`).

-Its defaults can be a bit painful though, and it has a decent ecosystem, including a plugin manager, allowing for extension and overall a better experience.
+Its defaults can be a bit painful though, and it has a decent ecosystem, including a plugin manager (`tpm`), allowing for extension and overall a better experience.

 It relies on a `prefix` to execute commands, which defaults to `ctrl + b`

 Installation:
 1. Follow the installation screens on the repo.
-2. Install the plugin manager: `git clone https://github.com/tmux-plugins/tpm ~/.config/.tmux/plugins/tpm`
+2. Install tpm: `git clone https://github.com/tmux-plugins/tpm ~/.config/.tmux/plugins/tpm`
 3. Run `tmux source-file .tmux.conf`
 4. Install plugins: `prefix + I`